 Learning Goals Summary

-In short, the Learning Goals are: To start, Understand climate action and carbon sinks.
-Secondly, Gain practical knowledge of waste management.
-And finally, Experience meaningful community work.
+In short, the Learning Goals are: To start, understand climate action and carbon sinks.
+Secondly, gain practical knowledge of waste management.
+And finally, experience meaningful community work.

 To start the morning, take a Balinese cooking class.
 Note that the class uses fresh food straight from an organic garden.